tompave/fun_with_flags/README.md

 Just as Elixir and Phoenix are meant to scale better than Ruby on Rails with high levels of traffic and concurrency, FunWithFlags should aim to be more scalable than Flipper.

+## Status and Roadmap

+### Done

+* Simple boolean flags: either ON or OFF.
+* Flags are persisted in Redis and available on application restart.
+* In-process ETS cache.
+On lookup, the library checks the cache first.
+If the ETS table doesn't contain a flag, it falls back to Redis and copies the value into the cache.
+Subsequent lookups won't hit Redis.
+The ETS table is empty when the application starts.
+* Creating or toggling a flag will update both the ETS cache and Redis.
+* Both the ETS cache and the Redis connection are in a supervision tree.
+The [Redix](https://hex.pm/packages/redix) adapter will try to reconnect to Redis if the connection is lost.
+* If the connection to Redis is lost, the application will continue to work with the known values from the ETS cache.
+* Several nodes can connect to the same Redis and share the flag settings.
+Each one will hit Redis the first time a flag is looked up, and then will populate its ETS cache.

+### Next / Problems

+* If Redis become unavailable, and an unknown flag is looked up, the fallback logic will still try to check Redis and raise an exception.
+* When two or more nodes are using the same Redis, and one of them updates a flag that the others have already cached, or creates a flag that the others have already looked up (and cached as "disabled"), then the other nodes will not be notified of the changes.
+** Use Redis PubSub to emit change notifications.
+** Add a TTL to the ETS cache (use [ConCache](https://hex.pm/packages/con_cache)?).
+** Add polling to refresh the cache from Redis every X seconds (not ideal).
+* Implement other "gates": at least actors and groups.

 ## Usage

 Still a work in progress, expect breaking changes.